Friday was launch day for the Xbox One. And guess what? It was a bust!

 On Saturday, Microsoft announced that they sold over 1 million consoles, putting it on par with Sony.
 The only trouble?
 It took a full day to do it and Microsoft launched in a lot more countries than Sony.
 The end result?
 The PlayStation 4 completely dominated the Xbox One on launch day.

-To compare the two launches, we called several local Best Buys and Wal-Marts to see how many of each console they received.
+To compare the two launches, we called several local Best Buy and Walmart stores to see how many of each console they received.
 We then checked back to see how they sold.

 For the PlayStation 4, most stores received anywhere from 30 to 50 units.
-At every store we called back, they had sold out of ALL of their units within 1 to 2 hours of store opening.
-Furthermore, checking back yesterday, all stores had sold out of inventory they received since the launch as well.
+At every store we called back, they had sold out of all of their units within one to two hours of the store openings.
+Furthermore, checking back yesterday, all the stores had sold out of inventory they received since the launch as well.

 The Xbox One was a dud — plain and simple.
 Why?
 The biggest reasons we heard from gamers included: